wp-plugins/quizpedia/readme.txt

 == Changelog ==

+= 1.0.1 =
+* Fixes support for new QuizPedia url formats

 = 1.0 =
 * Support for both quizzes and cards added

 == Upgrade Notice ==

+= 1.0.1 =
+This version fixes crashes caused by new QuizPedia url format strategy

 = 1.0 =
 This version adds support for cards